Pseudo Elements

 After

-It makes a pseudo-element that's the last child of the selected element.
+Creates a pseudo-element that is the last child of the selected element.

 Like ::before, the ::after pseudo-element requires content to be visible.